 Amazon is buying the rights of UEFA Championships, Disney is launching/expanding its own content platform, and many more new entrants in the market of content and platforms.
 The times when companies focus on products and services are over.
 We all experience a fight for the attention of the customer.
 Shortening attention spans, limited time availability and an explosion of content lead to a fight for the most valuable asset.
 A platform where we can all gather and combine the attention is worth billions.

-Marketing is getting expensive – Content is not that easy
+Marketing is getting expensive – BUT Content is not that easy

-This is also why at the beginning I mentioned that there is a platform AND content strategy needed.
+This is also why at the beginning I mentioned that there are a platform AND content strategy needed.
 A single company alone can not deal anymore with the requirements to be a real “authority” on the internet.
-So, people need to work on collaborative solutions, so called platforms, to get their messages and their brands out in the area of short attention and big content aggregators.
+So, people need to work on collaborative solutions, so-called platforms, to get their messages and their brands out in the area of short attention and big content aggregators.

 Their business model never really involved the community and the platform.
 Google tried to bring together a platform to capture more of the user’s attention, but Google+ failed after the users didn’t find the network and the content they were looking for.
 Maybe it is also interesting to know that every Google Mail/Google Account user was automatically also a Google+ user.
 So, one would assume that they should have had a huge advantage when they can access such a big user base.

 When we are looking at the current market dynamics then we see several companies spiking.
 All of them are connected to an ecosystem, a platform-economy, and content-driven business models.
 As an example, we can also analyze Amazon and its underlying business model.

 Amazon built its brand, its attention-grabbing machine, with its online shop.
 Google might be the biggest search engine in the world, but Amazon managed to have more search queries when it comes to product searches.
 So, people are more likely to search at the Amazon search bar instead of the Google search bar to find their product of choice.